Anatomy of the Nose

 Also inside your nose you will find turbinates – small bony, mucosa-lined outgrowths on the sides of each nostril.
 Turbinates are the filtering device that the nose uses to clean inhaled air before it reaches the lungs.

-How Does My Nose Structure Affect A Rhinoplasty Procedure?
+How Does My Nose Structure Affect A Rhinoplasty Procedure by Dr. Miller?

 When you are considering a nose job, there is undoubtedly some aspect of your existing nose that you don’t like.
 Perhaps it is aesthetic or maybe it is a structural problem that keeps you from breathing easily.